 Address: 7036 Mulholland Dr, Los Angeles, CA 90068, USA

-Hollywood Bowl Overlook – short for Jerome C. Daniel Overlook above the Hollywood Bowl.
+Hollywood Bowl Overlook – short for Jerome C. Daniel Overlook and located above the Hollywood Bowl.
 I attempted to visit during my February road trip, but there was too much to see, too little time.
 Remember to bring your tripod for some epic light trail shots.

 Address: 624 South La Brea Ave, Los Angeles, CA 90036, USA